Read This First

 Prompt 2: Therefore, since different species find different objects attractive, one particular species cannot invoke beauty it perceives as evidence the universe was made for their aesthetic appreciation, right?

-The section turns on Key Conclusion, Supporting Points, and Implications.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Key Conclusion, Supporting Points, and Implications in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Key Conclusion distinct from Supporting Points.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Key Conclusion distinct from Supporting Points.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Philosophical and Theological Considerations